By Satakshi Sharma, CNLU, Patna

 - The 1975 Agreement (based on the review of autonomy arrangements)

 - The 1985 Order, restoring the Union’s residuary powers under Article 248, Entry 97 of the Union List

-A. THE MOST AUTONOMOUS STATE OF INDIA
+THE MOST AUTONOMOUS STATE OF INDIA

 With Jammu and Kashmir’s accession to India in 1947, it became necessary to define the constitutional relationship.
-This was done by adoption of Article 370 in the Indian Constitution.
-It defines the mechanism for managing centre-state relations with specific reference to J&K. Article 1 and the First Schedule of the Constitution governs integration.
+This was done by the adoption of Article 370 in the Indian Constitution.
+It defines the mechanism for managing center-state relations with specific reference to J&K. Article 1 and the First Schedule of the Constitution governs integration.

 Article 370 limits the power of the Parliament to make laws for J&K. It extends to only “those matters in the Union List and the Concurrent List which, in the consultation with the Government of the State, are declared by the President to correspond to matters specified in the Instrument of Accession governing the accession of the state” to the Indian Union.

 First Schedule of the Indian Constitution lists Jammu and Kashmir, which is defined as “the territory which immediately before commencement of this constitution was comprised in the Indian State of Jammu and Kashmir”.

 Emergency Powers under the Constitution of India contemplate three type of emergencies when the state government can be dismissed and ruled directly by the Union government: emergency arising out of war or internal disturbances; breakdown of constitutional machinery in the state; and financial emergency.
 However, in case of Jammu and Kashmir, the powers of the Union government are limited.
 For example, unlike other Indian states, in case of emergency against internal disturbances in J&K under Article 352 of the Indian Constitution, the promulgation of emergency can be done only “at the request or with the concurrence of the government of the State”.